sandipchitale/kubernetes-no-load-on-select/README.md

 ## Extension Settings

 `kubernetes-no-load-on-select.manifestKinds` - Do not load the document on tree node selection for Kubernetes resources for specified kinds.
-Supported kinds:
+Supported resource kinds:

 All
 ConfigMap